Pretty-Good-Freedom-Tech/brainstorm.world/docs/trusted-lists.md

 A cross between Trusted Assertions and NIP-51.

+This NIP defines a standard for Web of Trust Service Providers to export lists of pubkeys, events, or strings ranked by trust metric.

 We create only one new event kind: 30385 for the Trusted List.
+The Trusted List event follows the format of a NIP-51 list, with the addition of an optional element in tags to indicate that list item's trust metric.

 We will reuse kind 10040 from the Trusted Assertions NIP to declare Trusted Lists Service Providers.
-The Trusted List event follows the format of a NIP-51 list, with the addition of an optional item in `p`, `e`, `t`, and `a` tags that represents the relevant trust metric.

 ## Trusted Lists